lucylai96/lucylai96.github.io/research.md

 I am a grad student in the [Computational Cognitive Neuroscience Lab](http://gershmanlab.com/index.html), working on theories of learning under computational resource constraints.
 I’m curious about how these constraints can both benefit and limit our behavioral repertoire, and how the trade-off between reward and cognitive cost is compromised in psychiatric disease.
 I am also interested more broadly in the limitations of human reasoning and thought, and in the collaboration between artificial and natural intelligence.

 #### publications
 - **Lai, L.** & Gershman, S.J. (in press).
-[Policy compression: an information bottleneck in action selection](https://gershmanlab.com/pubs/LaiGershman21.pdf). _Psychology of Learning and Motivation, Volume 74._
+[Policy compression: an information bottleneck in action selection](https://gershmanlab.com/pubs/LaiGershman21.pdf). _Psychology of Learning and Motivation._
 - Gershman, S.J. & **Lai, L.** (submitted).
 [The reward-complexity trade-off in schizophrenia](https://www.biorxiv.org/content/10.1101/2020.11.16.385013v2).
 - Bhui, R., **Lai, L.**, Gershman, S.J. (in press).
 Resource-rational decision making. _Current Opinion in Behavioral Sciences._
 - Mikhael, J.G., **Lai, L.**, & Gershman, S.J. (in press).
 [Rational inattention and tonic dopamine](https://www.biorxiv.org/content/10.1101/2020.10.04.325175v1). _PLOS Computational Biology._